-Sussex is a member of the Garden State Athletic Conference (GSAC) and the National Junior College Athletic Association (NJCAA-Region XIX).
-Sussex fields teams in men's basketball, baseball, lacrosse, football, wrestling, and soccer, as well as women's basketball, softball, soccer, and volleyball.
+Sussex is a member of the Garden State Athletic Conference (GSAC) and National Junior College Athletic Association (NJCAA-Region XIX).
+Sussex fields teams in men's basketball, baseball, lacrosse, football, wrestling and soccer and women's basketball, softball, soccer, and volleyball.
 Partial tuition scholarships are offered in baseball and women's soccer.
 Athletic eligibility is determined by the NJCAA and adopted by the GSAC.
 Sussex adheres to all rules set forth by the NJCAA and GSAC.
 The Athletic Office is located in the Academic and Athletic Building (E).